|

 Status

 Belgium is a kingdom.
-King Albert II succeeded
+King Albert II

-to the throne in 1993.
-His authority is purely
+succeeded to the throne in 1993.
+His

-symbolic, with executive power over the ministers.
+executive power over the ministers.
+He can

-He can dissolve the Federal Parliament.
+dissolve the Federal Parliament.

 It is the Prime Minister (presently Mr Guy